-Rather undiplomatic British diplomat Harrington Brande takes up his new post in Spain accompanied by his son Nicholas.
+Rather undiplomatic British diplomat Harrington Brande (Sir Michael Hordern) takes up his new post in Spain accompanied by his son Nicholas (Jon Whiteley).
 The posting is something of a ...

-Rather undiplomatic British diplomat Harrington Brande takes up his new post in Spain accompanied by his son Nicholas.
-The posting is something of a disappointment to the elder Brande who was hoping for a promotion.
+Rather undiplomatic British diplomat Harrington Brande (Sir Michael Hordern) takes up his new post in Spain accompanied by his son Nicholas (Jon Whiteley).
+The posting is something of a disappointment to Harrington, who was hoping for a promotion.
 That his wife had left him seems to have affected his career.
-Nicholas sees it all as something of an adventure and soon becomes fast friends with the new gardener, Jose.
-As Nicholas begins to spend more time with Jose, his father takes offense and is concerned at the boy's loss of affection for him, or so he perceives.
-It leads him to bar Nicholas from even speaking to the gardener.
-As tensions mount, another servant frames Jose for theft forcing everyone to review the situation.Written by
+Nicholas sees it all as something of an adventure, and soon becomes fast friends with the new gardener, José (Sir Dirk Bogarde).
+The apparently "delicate" Nicholas becomes attached to José, and Harrington's jealousy leads him to bar Nicholas from even speaking to José.
+As tensions mount, another servant frames José for theft, forcing everyone to review the situation.Written by

 42 of 46 people found this review helpful.